sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 # 1 Background
 Today, the user can configure the log level verbosity to each component in SWSS, Syncd, and SAI.
-In order to configure the log level in runtime, the user uses the "swssloglevel" script.
-The script updates the LOGLEVEL DB with the new verbosity.
+In order to configure the log level in runtime, the user uses the **"swssloglevel" script**.
+The script updates the **LOGLEVEL DB** with the new verbosity.
 After reboot, the LOGLEVEL DB flushes, and the log level value of all components returns to default.

 ## 1.1 "swssloglevel" usage